Befana: Interpretations and theories

-The tradition of Befana appears to incorporate other pre-Christian popular elements as well, adapted to Christian culture and related to the celebration of the New Year.
-Historian Carlo Ginzburg relates her to Nicnevin.
-The old lady character should then represent the "old year" just passed, ready to be burned in order to give place to the new one.
-In many European countries the tradition still exists of burning a puppet of an old lady at the beginning of the New Year, called Giubiana in Northern Italy, with clear Celtic origins.
-Italian anthropologists Claudia and Luigi Manciocco, in their book Una casa senza porte ("A House without Doors") trace Befana's origins back to Neolithic beliefs and practices.
-The team of anthropologists also wrote about Befana as a figure that evolved into a goddess associated with fertility and agriculture.

-Befana also maintains many similarities with Perchta and her Pre-Christian Alpine traditions.

-The Befana today
+Contemporary customs

 The Befana is celebrated throughout all of Italy, and has become a national icon.
-In the regions of the Marches, Umbria and Latium, her figure is associated with the Papal States, where the Epiphany held the most importance.
+In the regions of Marche, Umbria, and Lazio, her figure is associated with the Papal States where the Epiphany held the most importance.
 Urbania is thought to be her official home.
 Every year there is a big festival held to celebrate the holiday.
 About 30,000 to 50,000 people attend the festivities.
 Hundreds of Befanas are present, swinging from the main tower.
-They juggle, dance and greet all the children.
+They juggle, dance, and greet all the children.

-Traditionally, all Italian children may expect to find a lump of "coal" in their stockings (actually rock candy made black with food coloring), as every child has been at least occasionally bad during the year.
+Traditionally, all Italian children may expect to find a lump of "coal" in their stockings (actually rock candy made black with food coloring) as every child has been at least occasionally bad during the year.

 Three places in Italy are nowadays associated with the Befana tradition: